shullgroup/rheoQCM/README.md

 ### Running the UI from Terminal

-Go to the `rheoQCM/` folder and run `rheoQCM.py` will start the UI and it will check the environment by itself.
+Go to the `rheoQCM/` folder and run `rheoQCM.py` or `rheoQCM` will start the UI and it will check the environment by itself.

 ## Using UI with QCM-D Data